Even before turning 20, Kimi Antonelli has rewritten many Formula 1 records and aims to conquer many more.

 5 - Second youngest GP winner

-Only 2 drivers have won a GP before turning 21: Antonelli claimed his first victory at 19 years, 6 months, and 18 days old, at the 2026 China GP.
-Max Verstappen, however, triumphed at the 2016 Spanish GP, on his Red Bull debut, also equipped with Brembo systems, at 18 years, 7 months, and 15 days old.
+Only 2 drivers have won a GP before turning 21: Antonelli claimed his first victory at 19 years, 6 months, and 18 days, at the 2026 Chinese GP.
+Max Verstappen, on the other hand, triumphed at the 2016 Spanish GP during his debut with Red Bull, which also used Brembo systems, at 18 years, 7 months, and 15 days.

-Finally, these are the records that Antonelli aims to break in Formula 1:
+Finally, these are the records Antonelli aims to break in Formula 1:

-Of the 7 drivers who have won at least one Sprint, a format introduced only in 2021 with the British GP, the youngest to achieve it was Oscar Piastri: during the Qatar GP 2023, he was only 22 years, 6 months, and one day old.
+Of the 7 drivers who have won at least one Sprint, a format introduced only in 2021 with the British GP, the youngest to do so was Oscar Piastri: during the Qatar GP 2023, he was only 22 years, 6 months, and one day old.
 Antonelli therefore has just under 3 years to break his record.

 Before Antonelli, the last Italian to win a GP was Giancarlo Fisichella at the Malaysian GP in 2006.
 In total, 16 Italian drivers have won a GP, but only one has reached double digits: Alberto Ascari claimed 13 GPs from 1951 to 1953.
 Seven decades later, this record might finally fall.

-In the third millennium, the age of world champions has significantly decreased: Fernando Alonso became champion in 2005 at 24 years, 1 month, and 27 days old; Lewis Hamilton in 2008 at 23 years, 9 months, and 26 days old; and Max Verstappen in 2021 at 24 years, 2 months, and 12 days old.
-However, the record belongs to Sebastian Vettel, who claimed the title in 2010 at 23 years, 4 months, and 11 days old.
-Antonelli has the opportunity to break this record in 2026, 2027, 2028, or even 2029.
+In the third millennium, the age of world champions has significantly decreased: Fernando Alonso became champion in 2005 at 24 years, 1 month, and 27 days; Lewis Hamilton in 2008 at 23 years, 9 months, and 26 days; and Max Verstappen in 2021 at 24 years, 2 months, and 12 days.
+However, the record belongs to Sebastian Vettel, who was crowned champion in 2010 at 23 years, 4 months, and 11 days.
+Antonelli has the opportunity to break this record in 2026, 2027, 2028, or even in 2029.
 If he succeeds, he would become the first Italian Formula 1 driver to win the world championship with Brembo brakes.